Beth Mead: Youth career

-Mead began her youth career at California Boys FC and Middlesbrough centre of excellence at age nine.
-During her time playing for Middlesbrough academy, her mother picked up a second job to help cover the cost of petrol required for the twice-a-week 45-minute drive.
+Age nine, Mead began her youth career at California Boys FC and the Middlesbrough centre of excellence.
+During her time playing in Middlesbrough, her mother picked up a second job to help cover the cost of petrol.

-When Mead was playing at California Boys FC in the boys' league, the other team's players and parents would laugh when they saw her turn up because she was a girl.
+While playing in the boys' league with California Boys, Mead states that other team's players and parents would laugh when they saw her turn up because she was a girl.
 Her teammates used to tell the other team to laugh ahead of kick-off because they knew that as soon as the game started, she would be running rings around them.
-She minded neither because her dad told her, "While some people will always have opinions, and you would hear a few things, you don't need to say anything, and neither do I–your football will do the talking."
-After most games, she earned a lot of respect from teams and their parents for getting stuck in and playing well.
+Mead's father advised her to not engage as ‘‘[her] football [would] do the talking.’’
+Mead states that she ultimately earned a lot of respect from teams and their parents.

-When Mead was just 13 or 14 at Middlesbrough academy, she scored a hat-trick against Sunderland, one of the best teams in England at the time, in six or seven minutes.
-As soon as she turned 16, Mick Mulhern, then-Sunderland manager, met her and her parents to sign her up for Sunderland.
-According to Mulhern, "she was a proper goalscorer, with either foot, from anywhere.
-When you think of someone at such a young, tender age, that I was so determined to sign her, it tells you what I thought of her then and what I knew she would become."
+As a teenager, Mead scored a hat-trick in six or seven minutes for Middlesbrough against Sunderland, considered to be one of the best teams in England at the time.
+When she turned 16, Mick Mulhern, Sunderland's then-manager, met Mead and her parents to sign her up for the team.
+According to Mulhern, his determination to sign her came as he ‘‘knew [what] she would become.’’